Special purpose - locum tenens

 - intend to work temporarily in New Zealand for up to 12 months maximum

-- have an approved postgraduate qualification for the special purpose locum tenens scope of practice
+- have an approved postgraduate qualification for the special purpose locum tenens scope of practice, in the area of medicine in which you wish to work

-- have been in active clinical practice for at least 20 hours per week for 22 of the last 36 months
+- have been in active clinical practice for at least 20 hours per week for 22 of the last 36 months, relevant to the area of medicine in which you wish to work

 - have had at least six months' practice under the jurisdiction of another medical regulatory authority, within the 12 months preceding the application - and provide evidence of satisfactory participation in any recertification programmes required by the authority.
 If no such requirements have been set, evidence of ongoing professional development during that period is required.